andreykiv/JavaAngularBootcamp/README.md

 #### 1. Description
 ```
 This unit is the second part of the introduction to HTML and CSS.
 Elements such us
-table (<table>) and div were highly practiced when creating doing exercices.
+table (<table>) and div were highly practiced when doing exercices.
 Notions
 of correct image positioning were also important when successfully completing activities.

 Each exercice has for a goal to replicate the design of a HTML page given in the instructions of the task.